 Note: ‘Savings’ refers to yearly savings

-However, as you know, the nature and quality of ROE depends on three key levers that produce the final ROE:
+The nature and quality of your ROE depend on three key levers:

 I have renamed two of these key levers for Personal ROE as follows: